bbc/newslabs-docs/docs/World-Service-Nairobi.md

 The Content Store API is a production platform, used internally by the BBC on the BBC website and in BBC mobile apps.

-In addition to English, the Content Store includes articles written in a range of languages.
+In addition to English, the Content Store includes articles written in several languages.

 [Check out the documentation for the Content Store API](CANDY.html) to get started.